Tessa’s Recipe Rundown

 This Chocolate Peanut Butter Pudding Pie is going to be the new pie in your go-to dessert rotation!

-Chocolate pudding pie has been a favorite of mine since childhood.
-It was one of the first pies I learned to make when I became interested in baking.
-While I’ve made some variations, I almost always prefer the standard recipe.
+Chocolate pudding pie has been one of my favorite desserts since childhood.
+It was the first pie I learned to make when I became interested in baking.
+While I’ve made many delicious variations, I almost always prefer the classic Chocolate Pudding Pie.

 Or, so I thought – until I created this peanut butter version!

-I think the reason I adore this Chocolate Peanut Butter Pudding Pie so much is because it maintains the texture of a classic pudding pie while adding a whole new level of deliciousness.
+I adore this Chocolate Peanut Butter Pudding Pie so much because it maintains the texture of a classic pudding pie while adding a whole new level of deliciousness.
 I am such a texture person, so this means everything to me!

 How to Make Chocolate Peanut Butter Pudding Pie

-What Kind of Peanut Butter is Best for Pudding Pie?
+What Kind of Peanut Butter Should I Use?

 - Use conventional creamy peanut butter for this recipe, such as Skippy or Jif.